FIWARE/contribution-requirements/docs/external_contributions.md

 owners, particularly mentors.
 GitHub users activity profile **MAY** be used in order to assess the skills of the potential contributor.

-For those projects using GitHub as a public backlog, work items will be 'Github issues' tagged as 'Welcome Contributions'.
+For those projects using GitHub as a public backlog, work items will be 'GitHub issues' tagged as 'Welcome Contributions'.
 The assignment process will consist of a comment made by the contributor on the corresponding GitHub issue, indicating the intent to fix the issue.
 A mentor can decide to acknowledge the request by actually assigning the issue.
 Nonetheless, the Mentor will have the final assignment decision depending on the proved skills of the requester.